foxwallet/hc.foxwallet.com/docs/ethereum-advance/zksync-v2-alpha-testnet.md

 ## Transfer

-FoxWallet brings the native funds manager support for zkSync 2.0 alpha tetsnet.
+FoxWallet brings the native funds management support for zkSync 2.0 alpha tetsnet.
 Simply click the "Send" button in wallet tab, and input the destination address and amount.

 ![](../img/zksync-transfer.webp)